-- Significant work experience (8-10 years) in fields relevant to assigned responsibilities with strong networks and contacts, as well as a broad, generalist background with deep and comprehensive understanding of program design and development, systems, networking and community change.
-Distinguished in relevant field of practice.
+- Minimum five years’ experience in fields relevant to assigned responsibilities.
+Preference for significant relevant work experience (8+ years) with strong networks and contacts, as well as a broad, generalist background with deep and comprehensive understanding of program design and development, systems, networking, and community change.

-- Evidence of effective work beyond areas of relevant field of practice and technical skills in one or more core programming areas (education and learning; family economic security; food, health and well-being; community and civic engagement; racial equity, etc.) that support the goal area/regional strategy are essential.
+- Evidence of effective work beyond areas of relevant field of practice and technical skills in one or more core programming areas (family economic security; food, health and well-being; education and learning; civic engagement; racial equity, etc.) that support the goal area/regional strategy are essential.